matthieugomez/EconPDEs.jl/README.md

 # Define a space grid
 state = OrderedDict(:μ => range(-0.05, stop = 0.1, length = 500))

-# Define an inintial guess for the value function
+# Define an initial guess for the value function
 y0 = OrderedDict(:V => ones(500))

 # define pde function that specifies PDE to solve.
 The function takes three arguments: